airbnb/swift/README.md

       …
     }

-    // Also fine, since the generic patameter name is referenced in the function body so can't be removed: func terraform<Body: PlanetaryBody>(_ planetaryBody: Body)  {
+    // Also fine, since the generic parameter name is referenced in the function body so can't be removed: func terraform<Body: PlanetaryBody>(_ planetaryBody: Body)  {
-      plataryBody.generateAtmosphere(Body.idealAtmosphere)
+      planetaryBody.generateAtmosphere(Body.idealAtmosphere)
     }
     ```